-In the 2017 reporting period, Defence provided the following various training relevant to this convention to international students:
+In the 2018 reporting period, Defence provided the following various training relevant to this convention to international students:

 - a.
-The Military Engineering Officer Basic course, at the School of Military Engineering Moorebank in New South Wales, was provided to two members of the New Zealand Defence Force, one member of the Republic of Fiji Military Forces, and one member of His Majesty's Armed Forces (Tonga). - b.
-The Search Advisor Course, at the School of Military Engineering Moorebank, was provided to three members of the New Zealand Defence Force, one member of the Royal Malaysian Armed Forces and two members of the Republic of Fiji Military Forces.
+The Military Engineering Officer Basic course, at the School of Military Engineering Moorebank in New South Wales, was provided to four members of the New Zealand Defence Force, one member of His Majesty's Armed Forces (Tonga) and one member of the Papua New Guinea Defence Force; - b.
+The Search Advisor Course, at the School of Military Engineering Moorebank, was provided to one member of the Republic of Fiji Military Force, one member of the Malaysian Defence Force, one member of the New Zealand Defence Force and three members of the Armed Forces of the Philippines; - c.
+Advanced Explosive Ordnance Disposal (EOD) training was provided to two members of the Indonesian National Army; Advanced EOD and search training was provided to five personnel from the Japanese Ground Defence Force; and - d.
+Explosive Detection dog training was provided to four Japanese Ground Defence Force personnel in Australia and four Indonesian National Army personnel in Indonesia.